 - Plain English

 - Twenty errors (1)

 - Website article

+Not surprisingly, the recommendation has to be that you hire a live professional proofreader or editor for any reputation-critical texts you are preparing.
 Costs for online services seem to be about $9.50 for a 275-word page and $6.25 a page for proofreading with a seven-day turnaround.
 Double the price for a 24-hour turnaround.
 If you need something within 90 minutes, count on 10 cents a word with a maximum of 800 words (i.e. up to $80).

-Even so, any of these digital proofreaders and grammar-checkers can save you money by requiring less time from a paid proofreader/editor for your texts and for day-to-day production of texts they can provide a fail-safe for any busy person.
+That said, any of these digital proofreaders and grammar-checkers can save you money by requiring less time from a paid proofreader/editor for your texts and for day-to-day production of texts they can provide a fail-safe for any busy person.